thisisamardeep/portfolio/_posts/trees.md

 number of edges on the longest path from the node to a leaf.
 A leaf node will have a height of 0

+Height of a tree --> Height of the root node